Taranaki 18 Challenge

 Support the team as they take on the challenge of playing all 18 golf courses in Taranaki in 2and a half days to raise funds for Kidney KidsTaranaki

 Four guys are going to play speed golf on all Taranaki golf courses over two and a half days.
-That is 324 holes of golf played, approx. 1200 hits per person and approx. a marathon a day.
+That is 324 holes of golf played, approx. 1500 shots per person and approx. a marathon a day.

 Reeve’s sister Adelle was diagnosed with a kidney disease at 12 years old, was on dialysis at home within 18 months and had a kidney transplant at 15 years old.
 Unfortunately, the disease that caused her kidneys to fail reoccurred in her transplanted kidney which eventually meant back on dialysis and she received a kidney transplant from Reeve four years ago almost to the day of the Taranaki challenge.
 Reeve is joined by Adelle’s husband Mick, colleague and friend Bernie and World Speed Golf Champion Jamie Reid.